-Prerequisite: Minimum grade of C in ESL 372, 373, or 374.
+Prerequisite: A minimum grade of C in ESL 372 or ESL 373 or ESL 374.
 Course Advisory: ESL Assessment Test Score: At or above Level 2.
 Offers development in reading and vocabulary improvement for the intermediate ESL student.
-Collegelevel reading passages range from narration to argumentation.
+College-level reading passages range from narration to argumentation.
 Students practice the phonetic structure of the English sound and spelling systems to decrease confusion in reading comprehension.
 Graded exercises, quizzes, comprehension tasks, unit tests, and a final exam are required for successful completion of this course.
 Three hours lecture.

-ESL 079 3 Units Intermediate Sentence Structure:

-The English Verb System
+Intermediate Sentence Structure: The English Verb System

-Prerequisite: Minimum grade of C in ESL 372, 373, or 374.
+Prerequisite: A minimum grade of C in ESL 372 or ESL 373 or ESL 374.
 Course Advisory: ESL Assessment Test Score: At or above Level 2.
 An intermediate English course for non-native speakers focusing on the correct use of basic English sentence structures in oral communication.
 Knowledge of the structures reinforced and verified through written assignments.
 Three hours lecture.

-Advanced Sentence Structure: Written English Prerequisite: Minimum grade of C in ESL 078 or 079, or ESL Assessment Test Score: Level 1.
+Advanced Sentence Structure: Written English Prerequisite: Minimum grade of C in ESL 078 or 079, or ESL Assessment Test score: Level 1.
 An advanced English course for non-native speakers focusing on the correct use of basic English structures in written communication.
 Knowledge of the structures reinforced and verified through written assignments.
 Continuation of ESL 079.
 Three hours lecture.